Using Native Coin (SOMI/STT)

-SOMI is the native token of the Somnia Network, similar to ETH on Ethereum.
+SOMI is the native coin of the Somnia Network, similar to ETH on Ethereum.
 Unlike ERC20 tokens, SOMI is built into the protocol itself and does not have a contract address.

 This multi-part guide shows how to use SOMI for: